Laser Resurfacing CO2 Treatment

 As people age, the skin begins to show the effects of sun damage, becomes looser and develops textural changes.
 Luckily, there are many treatments available that can improve the look and feel of your skin.
 CO2 resurfacing lasers are one of the newer types of lasers available to treat wrinkles and other skin problems.
 Here’s what you need to know about CO2 resurfacing laser treatment.

-CO2 resurfacing is a type of laser treatment.
+CO2 resurfacing is a type of laser treatment offered at Dr. Philip Miller's New York office.
 Sometimes called”pixelated” lasers because the laser creates many microscopic (microdot) treatment areas, CO2 Resurfacing lasers have a longer wavelength than other lasers on the market.
 The longer wavelength means it can be used on darker skin types; conventional lasers are less effective on dark skin.
 Fractionating the laser beam splits it into thousands of tiny shafts of intense light.
 Each shaft penetrates into the deeper layers of the skin.

 To heal, the body pushes old, damaged skin out of the shaft and replaces it with new skin.
 Because the shafts are very small and close together, the skin surface is smoother and has a better appearance than that achieved with other laser treatments.

 Why Undergo CO2 Resurfacing?